andrewtforrester/scdocs/index.md

 ## Simple Charity Tech Stack Documentation

 Welcome!
-Whether [you're new](/matthewletter.md) to web development with Simple Charity or just looking to debug something, you'll find everything you need here.
+Whether [you're new](/matthewletter.md) to web development with Simple Charity or you're a seasoned developer and are just looking to debug something, you'll find everything you need here.

+### Resources for Learning

+Simple Charity's website is built on a few key technologies.
+Some are important to learn before you start working on the site, and others are best learned while working on it:

+#### Before you start, you'll probably want to learn about:

+1. HTML/CSS.
+2. Craft.
+3. Basic Vue.

+#### Once you get going, take a look at:

+### Dependencies
+### Quick Start Guide
+### Contact

+[Andrew](mailto:andrewforrester@simplecharity.org) maintains this site and can (probably) answer questions about the SC tech stack and web dev in general.

 You can use the [editor on GitHub](https://github.com/andrewtforrester/scdocs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.